Muthoni-Maryanne/alx-higher_level_programming/0x03-python-data_structures/README.md

 hello!

 ```
-Creating an empty tuple and one with a single element
+Creating an empty tuple and one with a single element:
 ```
 >>> empty = () # Empty tuples are constructed by an empty pair of parentheses
 >>> singleton = 'hello',    # a tuple with one item is constructed by following a value with a comma